 With their hyper-reactive amygdala and other dysfunctional brain aspects that cause super-intense emotional reactivity—often triggered initially by maltreatment from borderline personality-disordered parents—women and men with BPD live lives characterized by great challenges.
 In their younger years many of them have suffered abuse.
 As they grow into adulthood, and especially if they are on the lower rungs of the economic ladder, they may experience little opportunity, great anguish, sadness, loneliness, and a troubled adolescence.
 They may enter adulthood with broken educational and career pursuits, plus desperate attempts at self-medication with drugs and alcohol.
 Their dysfunctional hyper-reactive emotional reactivity may sabotage even their most determined positive efforts to establish lives of well-being.
 Overly intense emotional reactions potentially can eventually wreak destruction of virtually everything they attempt to do.
 BPD sufferers definitely can become victims of their illness.

-At the same time, people with BPD are at risk for wreaking horrible chaos in the lives of others who surround them, chaos first and foremost of the emotional kind.
+At the same time, BPD sufferers of any income level are at risk for wreaking horrible chaos in the lives of others who surround them, chaos first and foremost of the emotional kind.
 Their quick eruptions of anger and quickness even to rage, often based on misinterpretations of situations, can lead them to treat others poorly, including and especially family members.

 Anger induces a belief that what I want is holy and what you want is irrelevant, that is, profound narcissism.
 This temporary narcissism, in turn, can cause people with BPD to become blind and deaf to the suffering they induce in close-by others.
 Enormous personal strength, plus insight and determination, may be necessary to prevent emotional outbursts from erupting.

-In sum, people who suffer from a borderline personality disorder may victimize others at the same time as they themselves are victims, tortured by their too-intense emotional reactions.
+In sum, people who suffer from a borderline personality disorder may victimize others and at the same time are themselves victims, tortured by their too-intense emotional reactions.
 The challenges they face are major and real...yet hope is on the horizon.

 What can be done with this conundrum?

 One way to make progress may be to look at BPD as what it really is—unequivocally proven by empirical research—a severe disability.
-It can be a disability that affects the sufferer’s quality of life, how far they will ever get in any career, and their ability to sustain close relationships.
-The disability can prevent them from ever getting married, and can increase the likelihood that if they do marry the union will end up with a divorce.
-The emotional storms caused by BPD's overly reactive emotional system decrease the likelihood that someone with the disorder will be able to raise children, and especially emotionally healthy children.
+It can be a disability that affects sufferers' quality of life, how far they will get in their career, and their ability to sustain close relationships.
+The disability can interfere with their intimate relationships, hindering their attempts to find a spouse increasing the likelihood that if they do marry the union will end up with a divorce.
+The emotional storms caused by BPD's overly reactive emotional system also increases the likelihood they will be challenged with regard to raising emotionally healthy children.

 With understanding of their disorder and especially with effective therapy help, these challenges can be overcome.
 Unfortunately however, therapists generally deal with only the top and highest functioning of the iceberg of borderline personality sufferers.
-With fees of upwards of $100s per hour, therapists generally see only the professionals and upper-level business folks who somehow, despite their brains having become wired problematically, have made it in life enough to be able to pay for psychological services.
+With fees of upwards of $100s per hour, therapists generally work primarily with the professionals and upper-level business folks who somehow, despite their brains having become wired problematically, have made it in life enough to be able to pay for treatment.

-In my work as a physician in a public health service, I have realized that these more fortunate BPD sufferers—the ones who receive intensive enough help to reduce the ravages of the illness—these men and women represent a tiny fraction of folks with a BPD diagnosis.
+In my work as a physician in a public health service, I have realized that the more fortunate BPD sufferers—the ones who receive intensive enough help to reduce the ravages of the illness—represent a tiny fraction of folks with a BPD diagnosis.

-The silent majority are hidden in the shadow.
-Often in dire straits of destitution and unemployment, these sufferers either become profoundly lonely or endure repeated abusive relationships.
-They subsist on disability checks or end up homeless, institutionalized, or imprisoned.
+The silent majority are hidden in the shadows or our society.
+Often in dire economic straits from under- and un-employment, these sufferers either become profoundly lonely or endure repeated abusive relationships.
+Too many subsist on disability checks or end up homeless, institutionalized, or imprisoned.

-Destitution, institutionalization or imprisonment are particularly likely outcomes for women with severe BPD.
+Destitution, institutionalization or imprisonment can be unfortunate outcomes for women with severe BPD.
 Men who have been diagnosed with anti-social disorder may, in fact, be showing the male version of what in women we call BPD.
-The typical outcome for low-income "personality disorder" men, who have similarly little to no treatment options, their road of life too often leads to imprisonment.
+The typical outcome for these low-income "personality disorder" men is also very sad.
+With little to no treatment options, their road of life too often leads to imprisonment.
 How sad that our society so inadequately understands the nature of their problems, responding with punishment when nurturing, teaching and psychological help are so desperately needed.